DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         | 802.11ax   | Wi-Fi 6/Wi-Fi 6E     |9.5 Gbps |1-5(6)GHz  |

         - 📘**Wi-Fi Protected Access 3 (WPA3)**: WPA3-ENT uses 192-bit AES CCMP encryption, and WPA3-PER remains at 128-bit AES CCMP.
+             - WPA3 supports ENT (Enterprise Wi-Fi authentication, aka IEEE 802.1X) and SAE authentication.
+Simultaneous authentication of equals (SAE) still uses a password, but it no longer encrypts and sends that password across the connection to perform authentication.
+Instead, SAE performs a zero-knowledge proof process known as Dragonfly Key Exchange, which is itself a derivative of Diffie–Hellman.
              - WPA3-PER replaces the preshared key authentication with Simultaneous Authentication of Equals (SAE).
              - WPA3's new SAE (simultaneous authentication of equals) mode improves on WPA2's PSK mode by allowing for secure authentication between clients and the wireless network without enterprise user accounts.
              - Simultaneous Authentication of Equals (SAE) was introduced with WPA3 as an alternative to preshared keys.